firejoust/mineflayer-movement/README.md

 bot.movement.heuristic.register('distance')
   .weight(number)    // multiplier for final cost
-  .radius(number)    // the length of each raycast .count(number)     // how many rays will be cast vertically .spread(number)    // the total spread of all vertical raycasts, in degrees .increment(number) // distance between block checks
+  .radius(number)    // the length of each raycast .spread(number)    // the total spread of all vertical raycasts, in degrees .offset(number)    // the vertical raycast offset from the player's feet .count(number)     // how many rays will be cast vertically .increment(number) // distance between block checks

 bot.movement.heuristic.register('danger')